 We educate our community through education, presentations and discussion, and perform assessment, planning, implementation and evaluation of substance abuse prevention strategies.

-February 3: Coalition Research Series: TBD
+February 2: Coalition Research Series: Party Registration Strategies

-March 3: Coalition Research Series: TBD
+March 2: Coalition Research Series: Cannabis and Student Success

-April 7: Coalition Research Series: TBD
+April 6: Coalition Research Series: BASICS and Technology

 September 2: Coalition Research Series: Beyond the Box: From Prison to PhD

 Stanford researcher Noel Vest will share his own journey and the research on policy initiatives related to justice-system impacted students.
 Nothing is more effective at reducing recidivism than obtaining a college degree.
 Join us as we explore solutions addressing civil rights and public safety.
+Watch the recording here.

 October 7: Coalition Research Series: The Color of Drinking: Alcohol as a Social Justice Issue

 University of Wisconsin-Madison Prevention Specialist and proud alumna Reonda Washington will share the results of their Color of Drinking Study.
 The Color of Drinking study explores the impact of alcohol culture on students of color at a predominantly white institution.
 Join us for a discussion about the intersectionality of substance use, social justice, and belonging.
+Watch the recording here.

 November 4: Coalition Research Series: The Research on Game Day: Rivalries, Alcohol, and Fan Behavior

 What does the research tell us about fan behavior related to college sporting events?
 Health behavior social scientist Adam Barry will share the impact of opponent rankings, kickoff time, alcohol sales, and other factors on alcohol-related consequences and policy implications for university stakeholders.
+Watch the recording here.

 Crime Prevention Through Environmental Design (CPTED) is a multi-disciplinary approach of crime prevention that uses urban and architectural design and the management of built and natural environments.
 Police officers and Student Affairs staff from the University of Massachusetts – Amherst will share their experiences, successes, and challenges applying this approach in their local community.
+Watch the recording here.

 Workgroups and Committees